 False teachers do a great job drawing in the masses and appealing to our senses.
 They say a lot of the right things that can easily lull us into a false sense of security.
 In a lot of cases, their theology appears so close to the truth that it almost looks legitimate.
 However, a closer look shows they are preaching a gospel that doesn’t save.

 Now, making a mistake or misunderstanding in the Bible doesn’t make someone a heretic.
 What we all need to watch out for is people willfully spreading false gospels.
 The ones that refuse to repent when they are confronted with the truth.
+The ones who are doing what they do for their own gain, regardless of the truth.

 Here are a few widely-followed teachers that are spreading serious heresies despite being presented with the truth and having every opportunity to repent: